Emily the Criminal: Plot

 At a dinner with Youcef's family, Khalil reveals that Emily has been caught hitting the same store twice within a week, prompting the store to post security footage of her online.
 This leads to a falling-out between Youcef and Khalil, who cuts him out of the fraud ring and refuses to pay him for his past work.
 Youcef decides to rob the fraud ring itself.
-He and Emily arrive at the ring's storage unit to find that Khalil has already taken everything and emptied their shared business bank account.
+He and Emily arrive at the ring's storage unit to find that Khalil has taken everything and emptied their shared business bank account.
 Emily then convinces Youcef to ambush Khalil at his safehouse.

-As they arrive at the safehouse, Youcef asks Emily what her assault conviction was for.
-She replies that she had been dating a guy she frequently fought with, and then implies that one day she snapped and attacked him.
-She then confesses that her mistake was that she "didn't go far enough", that she "didn't really scare him", because if she had, "he would've never called the police".

-Ambushing a guy on lookout, kidnapping him and luring out the other ring members with a fake carjacking, they enter the safehouse, where Khalil severely injures Youcef before Emily can subdue him.
-Taking the ring's money and assisting Youcef to his car, she realizes they have lost his car keys and cannot drive away.
+Ambushing a guy on lookout and luring out the other ring members with a fake carjacking, they enter the safehouse, where Khalil severely injures Youcef before Emily can subdue him.
+Taking the ring's money and assisting Youcef to his car, she realizes they have lost his keys and cannot drive away.
 As police and ambulance sirens draw closer, Emily abandons Youcef in his car and flees with the money.

 The police raid Emily's apartment and find it empty.
 Now living in South America, she returns to making art.
 She also establishes a credit card fraud ring of her own, recruiting dummy shoppers with the promise of making $200 in one hour.